ptp-sim/OMNeT_Utils/Readme.md

     clase A
     {
         public: void foo() {};   // <-- Can't call Enter_Method_Silent() here,
-                                 //     as A doe not inherit from cModule }
+                                 //     as A does not inherit from cModule }

     class B: public cSimpleModule